-Introduction

-Principles of Judge Conduct

-Connection to Magic

-Identifying Misconduct

-Resolving Misconduct

-Appendix A - Revision History
+Introduction Principles of Judge Conduct Considerations Taken in Dealing with Alleged Misconduct Identifying Misconduct Resolving Misconduct Appendix A - Revision History

 Introduction

 The values which form the foundation of the Magic Judge Code ("the Code") are service, integrity, community, respect, and trustworthiness.
 Examples of these include treating others helpfully and with respect, following the rules of tournaments, and creating an inclusive environment where we can all share and enjoy the game of Magic together.